dvrpc/network-routing/documentation/analysis.md

 3) Load the text file onto your machine of choice with ``sidewalk db-load``.

-4) Merge the sidewalk lines with the existing trail network, splitting lines from each layer anywhere that they intersect.
-(UNDER DEVELOPMENT)

-5) Generate the node layer with ``sidewalk generate-nodes``
+4) Generate the node layer with ``sidewalk generate-nodes``.
+This process will create a file named ``sw_nodes.json`` which is ~65 MB.
+Use this file for any web-based mapping of the node-level analysis outputs.

 ## [Extract Data](../sidewalk_gaps/extract_data)

-6) Clip the datasets by state with ``sidewalk clip-data NJ`` and ``sidewalk clip-data PA``.
+5 & 6) Clip the datasets by state with ``sidewalk clip-data NJ`` and ``sidewalk clip-data PA``.
 The result of this is a new database schema for each state, and the subsequent analyses will take places within these state-specific schemas.

 ## [Segment Analysis](../sidewalk_gaps/segments)

-7) Classify centerlines with the amount of sidewalk coverage with ``sidewalk analyze-segments nj`` and ``sidewalk analyze-segments pa``.
+7 & 8) Classify centerlines with the amount of sidewalk coverage with ``sidewalk analyze-segments nj`` and ``sidewalk analyze-segments pa``.
 Runtime is ~4 hrs for NJ and double for PA.
 This is a one-time execution, so kick it off at the end of a workday and let them run concurrently over the evening.

 ## [Network Analysis](../sidewalk_gaps/accessibility)

-8) Execute a network-based accessibility analysis with ``sidewalk analyze SCHEMA``
+9 & 10) Execute a network-based accessibility analysis with ``sidewalk analyze SCHEMA``

-9) Summarize the network analysis results with a hexagon overlay that identifies locations where connectivity within the sidewalk network could be improved.
+11) Summarize the network analysis results with a hexagon overlay that identifies locations where connectivity within the sidewalk network could be improved.
 (TODO)

 ## [Export Data Products for Visualization](../sidewalk_gaps/data_viz)

-10) The results of this analytic process are exported to file with (TODO - wire up command).
+12) The results of this analytic process are exported to file with (TODO - wire up command).
 These outputs are used in interactive webmaps.
 The code for these maps are contained within another GitHub repository - https://github.com/dvrpc/sidewalk-data-viz